Sterilization for Women and Men

 Sterilization: A permanent method of birth control.

-Testes: Two male organs that produce sperm and the male sex hormone testosterone.
+Testicles: Paired male organs that make sperm and the male sex hormone testosterone.
+Also called the testes.

-Vas Deferens: One of two small tubes that carries sperm from each male testis to the prostate gland.
+Vas Deferens: One of two small tubes that carries sperm from each male testicle to the prostate gland.